 This applies to my whole life; therefore my artwork is evolving all of the time.
 New situations, new experiences have always played fundamental roles in my art, an example is my sometimes-playful use of colour after a tropical retreat and my embraced understanding of my ancestral visual language.

 Thirty years ago I was re-introducing ancestral artefacts; I am now pushing my artistic boundaries in every contemporary sense.
 While, the most valued part of my artwork remains the same, my mark, and I leave this with every brushstroke, every- whittle of wood, every line that I leave, I insist is just the way I meant it.
 That is my signature.

 From the time when I pulled silkscreens on my kitchen table, I have stayed the course because my family helps me.
 All of my children are artists, and my grandchildren are too.

 I am obliged to lead them by example– Coast Salish art has forever been a way to honour and remember significant details of our social lives.
 My hope is that my children remember to tell not only our cultural accounts, but also their own stories as well.”

-The following have been recognized in the past as Ambassadors of the Arts:
+The following have been recognized by MISSA as Ambassadors of the Arts: